Kevin Anderson (American football)

-Kevin Anderson (born September 14, 1994) is an American football quarterback.
-He played college football for Marshall before transferring to Fordham.
+Kevin Anderson (born September 14, 1994) is an American former football quarterback.
+He played college football for the Marshall Thundering Herd before transferring to the Fordham Rams.
 He has been a member of the Orlando Apollos of the Alliance of American Football (AAF), the Winnipeg Blue Bombers and Ottawa Redblacks of the Canadian Football League (CFL), and the Arlington Renegades of the XFL.
 He has also been a member of The Spring League's (TSL) 2021 season, where he led the Conquerors to finish as North Division runner-ups.

 While at Fordham, Anderson finished his career top-ten in touchdown passes, completions, completion percentage, and passing yards.

 Early life

 Anderson was born on September 14, 1994, in Boca Raton, Florida.
 He attended Boca Raton Community High School in Boca Raton.
 As a junior, he completed 123 of 254 pass attempts for 1,712 yards, eleven touchdowns, and nine interceptions.
 On the ground that year he ran 59 times for 107 yards and three touchdowns.
 As a senior he completed forty of 81 pass attempts for 509 yards, five touchdowns, and two interceptions before suffering a season-ending broken collarbone.
 He committed to Marshall University over FCS schools like Illinois State University and Jacksonville State University.